ericseppanen/cargo-cranky/README.md

 That depends on how you use it.
 If your goal is to enforce a non-idiomatic coding style, that's probably not a great idea.

-Another questionable choice would be using `Cranky.toml` to suppress clippy lints that are enabled by default, though I'm sure there are rare conditions where that might make sense.
-It's still probably better to do that using the `#[allow(clippy::some_lint)]` syntax, since that gives you a chance to add a comment explaining your reasoning.
+If you want to suppress lints that are enabled by default, it's probably better to do that using the `#[allow(clippy::some_lint)]` syntax in the source file, since that gives you a chance to add a comment explaining your reasoning.

-The main goal of this tool is to make it easier to enable additional clippy lints, that improve code maintainability or safety (i.e. `cast_possible_truncation`).
+The main goal of this tool is to make it easier to enable additional clippy lints, that improve code maintainability or safety (i.e. `clippy::cast_possible_truncation`).

 **I have ~~complaints~~ suggestions!**